roxmer/bibbox-documentation/docs/installation.md

 `sudo service apache2 start`

-* change to config for the portal
+* Change to config for the portal

 `cd /etc/bibbox`